Risk Factors Dashboard

 We must continue to invest in technology and other innovations to adapt and add value to our products and services to remain competitive.
 This is particularly true in the current environment, where investment in new technology is ongoing and there are rapid changes in the products competitors are offering, the products our customers are seeking, and our sales and distribution channels.
 In some cases, investments will take the form of internal development; in others, they may take the form of an acquisition.
 There are uncertainties whenever developing or acquiring new products and services, and it is often possible that such new products and services may not be launched, or, if launched, may not be profitable or as profitable as existing products and services.
 If we are unable to introduce new technologies, products, and services, our ability to be profitable may be adversely affected.

-We cannot predict the effect of technological changes on our business.
+We cannot predict the effect of technological changes on our business.17Index We cannot predict the effect of technological changes on our business.
 Failure to keep pace with these technological developments or otherwise bring to market products that reflect these technologies could have a material adverse impact on our overall business and results of operations.
 We may not be successful in anticipating or responding to these developments on a timely and cost-effective basis.
 Additionally, the effort to gain technological expertise and develop new technologies in our business requires us to incur significant expenses.
 If we cannot offer new technologies as quickly as our competitors, or if our competitors develop more cost-effective technologies or product offerings, we could experience a material adverse effect on our operating results, growth, and financial condition.

-We may be susceptible to information technology risks that may adversely impact our business, consolidated financial position and results of operations.
+We may be susceptible to information technology risks that may adversely impact our business, consolidated financial position, and results of operations.

 Information technology is a key part of our business strategy and operations.
 As a business strategy, Wiley’s technology enables us to provide customers with new and enhanced products and services and is critical to our success in migrating from print to digital business models.
 Information technology is also a fundamental component of all our business processes, collecting and reporting business data, and communicating internally and externally with customers, suppliers, employees, and others.
 We face technological risks associated with digital products and service delivery in our businesses, including with respect to information technology capability, reliability, security, enterprise resource planning, system implementations, and upgrades.
 Across our businesses, we hold personal data, including that of employees and customers.
 Failures of our information technology systems and products (including operational failure, natural disaster, computer virus, or cyberattacks) could interrupt the availability of our digital products and services, result in corruption or loss of data or breach in security, and result in liability or reputational damage to our brands and/or adversely impact our consolidated financial position and results of operations.